Why Your Enterprise Needs a Design System

 For example, a company may wish to tailor its website to each country’s customer base, with differences in the offer based on cultural and behavioral differences.
 It may be the case that each country’s website is handled by a different digital agency.

 Such a complex situation is easily handled by a design system.
-With access to the guidelines and principles, plus all necessary templates, each agency is able to focus purely on creating the right content and information architecture, and working closely with the local teams.
-Consistency in design and branding improve immeasurably, and control is maintained on a global scale.
+With access to the usage guidelines and principles, plus all necessary templates, each agency is able to focus purely on creating the right content and information architecture and working closely with the local teams.
+Enterprise design system enables consistency in design, improving brand identity and development process immeasurably; and control is maintained on a global scale.

 Why_Your_Enterprise_Needs_a_Design_System_4